Story and Photos by Alan Pulley

-Common Name: Hairy balls, swan plant
+Common Name(s): Hairy balls, swan plant; balloon milkweed; balloon cotton-bush

-Botanical Name: Gomphocarpus physocarpus
+Botanical Name: Gomphocarpus physocarpus (formally Asclepias physocarpa)

-Color: White flowers followed by chartreuse seedpods
+Color: Small white flowers followed by chartreuse seedpods

-Blooming Period: Mid to late summer
+Blooming Period: Mid-late summer through fall

-Type: Deciduous shrub grown as an annual
+Type: Deciduous shrub grown as annual

 Exposure: Full sun